BestTimesToVisit.com Logo

 Saint Petersburg Metro

-Cost:35-50 RUB per ride (depending on the fare card used).
-Consider purchasing a Podorozhnik card for savings.
+Cost:35-50 RUB per ride (depending on payment method).
+Purchase a Podorozhnik card for cheaper fares and easy tap-and-go payment.

 Marshrutka (Minibuses)